Trapped Free Surface Waves for a Lamb-Oseen Vortex Flow: Results

 One of the key results of our study is the change in character of modes as function the rotation rate of the vortex.
 Specifically, we characterize two extremes of modes: radiating modes and trapped modes.
 The spatial structure of the radiating modes has a characteristic spiral shape, as shown in figure~\ref{fig:free_surface_above_m7_varying_F}a,

 and a long tail in the radial direction, as shown in figure~\ref{fig:pressure_contour_radiating_regime}a.

-Such modes behave as travelling waves along the radial direction, and {radiation to infinity is} responsible for the dissipation of the initial energy put into the system to excite the mode.
+Such modes behave as travelling waves along the radial direction, and radiation to infinity is responsible for the dissipation of the initial energy put into the system to excite the mode.
+(An animation of the radiating mode in figures~\ref{fig:free_surface_above_m7_varying_F}a and~\ref{fig:pressure_contour_radiating_regime}a is given as Movie~1 in the online supplementary material.)
 In contrast, trapped modes are confined to a bounded region in the radial direction, and without the spiraling structure seen for the radiating modes.
 Those modes behave as standing waves along the radial direction and dissipate extremely slowly in comparison.
 Examples can be seen in figures~\ref{fig:free_surface_above_m7_varying_F}e and~\ref{fig:pressure_contour_radiating_regime}e.
+(An animation of the the trapped mode in figures~\ref{fig:free_surface_above_m7_varying_F}e and~\ref{fig:pressure_contour_radiating_regime}e is given as Movie~2 in the online supplementary material.)
 The distinction between radiating and trapped modes can further be seen in the eigenvalues.
-Indeed, radiating modes have eigenvalues with a {significant} negative imaginary part, indicating exponential decay in time, whereas trapped modes have a negligible imaginary part and so do not appreciably decay in time.
+Indeed, radiating modes have eigenvalues with a significant negative imaginary part, indicating exponential decay in time, whereas trapped modes have a negligible imaginary part and so do not appreciably decay in time.

 Figures \ref{fig:free_surface_above_m7_varying_F} and \ref{fig:pressure_contour_radiating_regime} show representative examples of the continuous, but rapid, transition from radiating modes to trapped modes as the Froude number (the dimensionless rotation rate of the vortex), increases.
 This transition between radiating and trapped modes is also seen in figure~\ref{fig:free_surface_m7_varying_F}